drmacro/wordinator/README.md

 * -i The input XML file or directory
 * -o The output directory
 * -t The DOTX Word template
-* -x The XSLT transform to apply to the input file to generate SWPX files.
+* -x (optional) The XSLT transform to apply to the input file to generate SWPX files.
+* -k (optional) Semicolon-separated list of catalog files to used with Saxon.
+Same as Saxon's -catalog option.
+* -c (optional) Chunk level.
+Specifies the section level or type to create separate DOCX files for.
+The value to use is determined by the details of the XSLT transform (local:is-chunk() function).

 If the `-i` parameter is a directory then it looks for `*.swpx` files and generates a DOCX file for each one.